deeptools/deepTools/docs/content/help_glossary.rst

     * deletion (small deletions denoted with `D`, bigger deletions, e.g., for spliced reads, denoted with `N`)
     * clipping (deletion at the ends of a read)

 .. warning::  Although the SAM/BAM format is rather meticulously defined and documented, whether an alignment program will produce a SAM/BAM file that adheres to these principles is completely up to the programmer.
-The mapping score, CIGAR string, and particularly, all optional flags (fields >11) are often very differently defined depending on the program.
-If you plan on filtering your data based on any of these criteria, make sure you know exactly how these entries were calculated!
+The mapping score, CIGAR string, and particularly, **all optional flags** (fields >11) are often **very differently defined depending on the program**.
+If you plan on filtering your data based on any of these criteria, make sure you know exactly how these entries were calculated and set!